 Because insurance companies pay us first-year commissions and fees for most life insurance products at rates higher than those for property and casualty insurance products, we expect a positive impact on our revenue if our distribution of life insurance products increases in the future.
 However, we will also incur a corresponding increase in operating costs because we pay our sales agents a higher commission and fee for distributing life insurance products.
-Accordingly, the operating margin attributable to life insurance products may not be as high as that of property and casualty insurance products, and may initially have a negative impact on our overall operating margin.
-We expect that the operating margin for life insurance products will improve because we only need to pay commissions to our sales agents for the first five years of a policy, but continue to earn renewal fees from the insurance company for the entire payment period of the policy, which could be up to 25 years.
+Accordingly, the operating margin attributable to first-year life insurance products are generally lower than that of property and casualty insurance products, and may initially have a negative impact on our overall operating margin.
+However, we expect that the operating margin for life insurance products will improve over time because we only need to pay commissions to our sales agents for the first five years of a policy, though we continue to earn renewal fees from the insurance company throughout the entire payment period of the policy, which can be up to 25 years.

 The fees we receive for our claims adjusting services are calculated based on the types of insurance involved.
 For services provided in connection with property and casualty insurance (other than marine cargo insurance and automobile insurance), our fees are calculated as a percentage of the recovered amount from insurance companies plus travel expenses.
 For services provided in connection with marine cargo insurance, our fees are charged primarily on an hourly basis and, in some cases, as a percentage of the amount recovered from insurance companies.
 For automobile insurance, our fees are generally fixed and the amounts collected are based on the types of services provided.
 We pay our in-house claims adjustors a base salary plus a commission calculated based on a small percentage of the service fees we receive from insurance companies or the insured.
 The insurance claims adjusting business has become and likely will continue to be an important source of our net revenues.
-However, because the gross margin and operating margin attributable to the claims adjusting business are generally lower than those for property and casualty insurance products but higher than those for new life insurance policies, we expect that the increase in revenues from our insurance claims adjusting business as a percentage of our total net revenues may have a negative impact on our gross margin and operating margin.
+The gross margin and operating margin attributable to the claims adjusting business were higher than those for both property and casualty insurance products and life insurance products in 2012 due to the significant decline in gross margin attributable to our property and casualty insurance business.
+We expect that revenues from our insurance claims adjusting business as a percentage of our total net revenues to increase over the next few years and that such an increase will have a positive impact on our gross margin and operating margin.